Lionsberg/lionsberg-wiki/The Story of the Builder.md

 While there were plentiful trials, tribulations, and conflicts along the Way, the City on a Hill offered the [[Citizens]] of The Valley an inspiration and Hope that had been missing for generations.

-In partnership with God and One Another, they were co-creating a truly Magnificent City, that was rising up day by day before their eyes.
+In partnership with God and One Another, they were co-creating a truly Magnificent City.
+It was rising up before their eyes, and getting [[A Little Better Every Day]] as they worked together in [[Harmony]] to cause it to be so.

 The End.
 And The Beginning.